blowdart/idunno.Bluesky/docs/docs/timeline.md

 Before attempting to iterate through the timeline the code above first checks if the API call was successful, if so the result from the API call will contain a collection of `FeedViewPost`s.

-Each `FeedViewPost` (defined in the [lexicon for Feeds](https://github.com/bluesky-social/atproto/blob/main/lexicons/app/bsky/feed/defs.json) has a `Post` property, and optional `Reply` and `Reason` properties.
+Each `FeedViewPost` (defined in the [lexicon for Feeds](https://github.com/bluesky-social/atproto/blob/main/lexicons/app/bsky/feed/defs.json) has a
+`Post` property, and optional `Reply` and `Reason` properties.
 The `Post` property contains information about the post, such as its author, the time it was created, etc., and a `Record` property that is typically a `PostRecord`, a type of record that has a `Text` property that contains any text for that `Post`.

-The code above shows iterating through `Feed`, retrieving each individual `FeedView` and writing some information from the `FeedView`'S `Post` to the console.
+The code above shows iterating through `Feed`, retrieving each individual `FeedView` and writing some information from the `FeedView.Post` to the console.

 The [Timeline sample](https://github.com/blowdart/idunno.Bluesky/tree/main/samples/Samples.Timeline) also contains code which pages through results.
 When browsing timelines and feeds you will need to understand how AtProto implements [pagination](cursorsAndPagination.md) with cursors.

 ## <a name="feeds">Reading feeds</a>

 A timeline is a well known feed.
 A feed is a view created by a feed generator over collections of posts, the criteria for which the feed controls.

-A feed is referenced by its `AT URI `, loaded with `GetFeed()`` rather than `GetTimeLine()` and then paginated in exactly the same way.
+A feed is referenced by its `AT URI `, loaded with `GetFeed()` rather than `GetTimeLine()` and then paginated in exactly the same way.

 ```c#
 AtUri feedUri = new("at://did:plc:z72i7hdynmk6r22z27h6tvur/app.bsky.feed.generator/whats-hot");